 As a child, roller coasters terrified me.
 Blue Streak at Cedar Point was the only one I’d go on – pretty tame, in hindsight, though still a notch above the kiddie stuff.
 My fear was a common one: A first kids roller coaster ride can be the white-knuckling stuff of nightmares.

 But then I grew up, worked at this amusement park for a few years and fell absolutely head-over-heels in love with them.
-In fact, I just hit my 150th roller coaster ride last summer and have my eye on six new parks this season.
+In fact, I hit my 150th roller coaster ride in 2017 and have my eye on a number of new parks this season.

 Still, I pine for the years I lost being so afraid of them.
 That’s why, when my nieces came up to bat, I plopped them on Magnum — and told them it was Gemini.